facebook••facebook••youtube••contact••index••home

 distortion icon Macro

 Historically, .5X has been the norm for 35 and 50mm macro lenses.
 Why?
 At .5x the minimum focus distance of this lens is 17 cm, about 6.7 inches.
 That measurement is from the focal plane to the subject.
 In other words, the minimum focus distance is measured from the imaging sensor, not the lens front.
 At .5x the nested barrel is fully extended resulting in an 8.9 cm lens, about 3.5 inches.
 So 8.9 cm of that 17 cm minimum focus distance specification is taken up by the physical length of the lens.
 Thus, at .5x, the subject is 8.1 cm from the front element or about 3.2 inches.
-At this distance, unless in extremely bright light, the camera will block ambient light, necessitating use of a ring light.
-Seems unusually close to me per the Oxford Dictionary definition.
+At this distance, the camera blocks ambient light, necessitating use of a ring light.
+That situation certainly qualifies as"unusually close to the subject" per the Oxford Dictionary definition.

 Canon EOS R6 MK II | Minimum focus distance is measured from the focal place or imaging sensor. | Photo courtesy Canon Inc.

 Okay, got that off my chest.
-Take that you armchair pundits!
+Zap!
+Take that evil doers and armchair pundits!
 This is a true macro lens due to the excellent distortion correction, sharpness across the frame, use of hybrid IS, presence of a ring light mount and, finally, .5x closeup ability.
 It focuses close enough for flower portraits, flat art and small products.
 Most of my flower images are shot at .2x to .4x, so .5x is fine for my use.
-When 1.0x is needed, a 100mm macro lens is a better choice due to the increased working distance.
+When 1.0x is needed, a 100mm macro lens is a better choice due to larger working distance.

 At macro distances, this lens is at its best—reliable and accurate—in single point and one-shot AF modes.
-AI servo tracking mode works but is best avoided due to exceedingly slow and frustrating performance at macro distances.
+AI servo tracking mode works but I avoid it due to slow and frustrating performance at macro distances.
+When it misses, I use manual focus to get it back in the ball park—otherwise it takes too long to find focus again.

 Busy Bee | EOS R7 and RF 35mm 1.8 Macro IS STM | F11